loader

 The New Pension Scheme allows partial withdrawals with certain conditions.
 Investors are allowed to withdraw up to 25% of the contribution for specific reasons, like medical treatment, higher education, or purchasing a home.
 The withdrawals are tax-free.
 To exit the scheme, people may choose to take a lump-sum withdrawal or the option of an annuity.
 At 60, you're allowed to take a 60% withdrawal of the corpus that you have accumulated tax-free.
 The other 40% is converted to an annuity.
 This gives you a regular monthly pension.

-National Pension Scheme for Government and Private Sector Employees
+National Pension System Scheme for Government and Private Sector Employees

 How the National Pension Scheme in India Compares with Other Retirement Plans